-Aside from getting useful information from someone who is presently working in the field, this person can also inspire you to be more creative.
+Aside from getting useful information from someone who is presently working in the field and may have insights into the latest innovations in visual marketing, this person can also inspire you to be more creative.
 Even if you’ve already found a mentor, having multiple mentors can be extremely useful to your career.

 Assist your mentor with some of their projects if possible.
 Examine how they operate, how they plan and execute their shots, and how they deal with any issues that emerge.
 Apprenticeship opens the door to opportunities such as working as a second shooter or receiving employment references in the future.